 Information that can help your doctor includes:

-For example, your doctor may recommend additional health screening tests, like mammograms for breast cancer, colonoscopies for colorectal cancers, and bloodwork to monitor for high cholesterol or diabetes.
-Your doctor also may recommend lifestyle changes like a healthy eating, exercise, and stopping smoking.
+For example, your health care provider may recommend additional health screening tests, like mammograms for breast cancer, colonoscopies for colorectal cancers, and bloodwork to monitor for high cholesterol or diabetes.
+Your doctor also may recommend lifestyle changes regarding nutrition, exercise, and how to quit smoking.

 “Family history can also be useful in calculating risk of passing a disease to your child, as done in prenatal counseling,” says Dr. Shah.
 “As technology improves and scientists gather more and more genetic information from our cells, doctors will be able to provide more precise calculations of your risk of various diseases.”